sburn/pricemon/README.md

 This demo solution uses the latest `Kafka` and `Zookeeper` docker images from Confluent, official `Clickhouse` and two custom services written on `Python3`: `price-generator` and `price-monitor`.
 The first one generates an array of 52 items of random trade data every millisecond and writes it to Kafka.
-The second consumes hot data from Kafka and sends with minimal latency a notification to Telegram channel when trade condition occurs.
+The second consumes hot data from Kafka and sends with minimal latency a notification to Telegram channel when a trade condition occurs.

 Actual versions of `docker`, `docker-compose` and `git` are reqiured to run this demo.